FutureHndrxxx/futurehndrxxx.github.io/index.md

 Check out our [Telegram channel](https://t.me/LeancoinToken) for updates!

-**[Check out the FREE AIRDROP of Leancoin currently taking place on the Polygon Network!](https://leanco.in/Airdrop/) The airdrop is using an open source smart contract linked at the botton of the page which also shows proof of transactions going through!**
+**[Check out the FREE AIRDROP of Leancoin currently taking place on the Polygon Network!](https://leanco.in/Airdrop/) As a connect you can trust, we are of course running the airdrop on an open source smart contract linked at the bottom of the page.
+As a bonus, this also shows you proof of the transactions going through!
+Once supply is gone, it's gone, so grab your share today!**

 # Token address across most blockchains: